Defective Products – Product Liability Lawyer

 A product liability case involves several factors, including the establishment of who manufactured the product, the manner in which it was designed and assembled, and how the product was marketed to the public.
 You must first be able to substantiate that your illness, injury or other damage was directly caused by the defective product.
 Your case cannot proceed without this being proven.
 In addition, you must prove the cause of the defect, which is typically one of the following:

-- Defectively Manufactured Products: Manufacturers are obligated to sell products that are safe and free from manufacturing defects.
-If you can prove that the defective product brought on your injury and that the manufacturer was aware – or should have been aware – of the flaws in the manufacturing of this product, then you most likely have a valid claim.
+- Defectively Manufactured Products: Manufacturers are obligated to sell products that are reasonably safe and free from manufacturing defects.
+If you can prove that the defective product brought on your injury, then you most likely have a valid claim.

-- Defectively Designed Products: In these cases, you do not necessarily have to establish that the manufacturer knew about the defect, only that they should have known.
+- Defectively Designed Products: In these cases, you do not necessarily have to establish that the manufacturer knew about the defect.
 You must prove that the product was unreasonably dangerous because of a defect in the way the product was designed.

 - Failure to Provide Adequate Warnings or Instructions: This requires proof that the product’s instructions or warning labels were insufficient to ensure that consumers would use the product safely and as intended.